Harleythetech/e-canteen-project/README.md

 | Student | `student@example.com` | `password` |
 | Staff   | `staff@example.com`   | `password` |
 | Admin   | `admin@example.com`   | `password` |

+> Seeded passwords are set directly via `Hash::make()` and bypass validation.
+When registering new accounts manually, the password must be at least 8 characters and include uppercase, lowercase, a number, and a symbol (e.g. `Password1!`).

 **Categories:** Meals, Snacks, Beverages, Desserts